eldertek/scovie/README.md

 4. Run the development server:
 `python manage.py runserver`

+## Deployment

+To deploy Scovie in a production environment, follow these steps:

+1. Install a production-ready web server, such as Nginx or Apache.

+2. Configure the web server to serve the Django application.

+3. Use a process manager, such as Gunicorn or uWSGI, to run the Django application.

 ## Contributing

 We welcome contributions to Scovie!
 If you would like to contribute, please follow these steps: